-If you’re wondering if there is a place for you at seminary if you’re not feeling called to ordained ministry, the answer is definitely “Yes!”
+If you’re wondering if there is a place for you at seminary if you’re not feeling called to pastoral ministry, the answer is definitely “Yes!”
 The MAM degree is designed for students who are pursuing a call to the ELCA’s Word and Service roster or preparing for ministry in secular settings.
 The MAM is a practical professional degree that incorporates both coursework and fieldwork and will allow you to concentrate your studies on a particular ministry discipline or passion.

 Leaders for a Public Church Curriculum